 There are no required school subjects for this course.
 We are looking for students who can demonstrate a capacity for clear-headed logical reasoning and abstract thought.
 To apply to study Philosophy at King’s, you should have a strong interest in the subject but do not need to have studied Philosophy formally at school.
 A combination of arts and science subjects at school can be useful but this is not a requirement, and students are successful on the Philosophy course from a range of subject backgrounds.

-There is no pre-interview assessment for Philosophy applicants, but students who are invited for interview in Philosophy are also required to take the at-interview written assessment, which lasts one hour.
+Applicants who are invited for interview in Philosophy are also required to take the college registered written assessment, which lasts one hour.
 You do not need to register for this written assessment as it will be organised automatically by the College if you are invited for interview.

 If you are invited for an interview in early December, you will be carefully assessed by philosophical discussion in an interview with two academics.